dc9701/Cribl_00/README.md

 <br>
 <br>

-A celebration is in order - and also a review of the **[FedRAMP 20X Key Security Indicators](https://www.fedramp.gov/docs/20x/key-security-indicators)** as to how our automated tests fit in....
+A celebration is in order - and also a review of the **[FedRAMP 20X Key Security Indicators](https://www.fedramp.gov/docs/20x/key-security-indicators)** to see how our automated tests fit in....
 <br>
 <br>